virteal/Inox/README.md

 There is no concept of _module_ per see at this point but this will come later.
 For now the solution is to encapsulate verbs into some _pseudo class_ and use `some-module.some-verb()` to avoid collisions with verbs named identically in other modules.
 Alternatively one may use `some-module_some-verb` or any other separator like ``some-module::some-verb`.
 Until better.

-Note that using `class.some-verb()`and `class.some-verb` do not produce the same result because the second form only returns the verb, it does not call it.
-To call it, use syntax `class.some-verb definition call` or shorter `class.some-verb call-verb`.
+Note that using `class.some-verb()`and `class.some-verb` do not produce the same result because the second form only returns the verb, it does not exeute it.
+To execute the verb, use syntax `class.some-verb definition run` or shorter `class.some-verb run-verb`.

 File formats